studiopress/genesis-simple-faq/README.md

 A simple plugin to handle FAQ layout and interaction with a shortcode.

 ## Usage
-Adding a FAQ is easy, and relies on custom post types to organize and format your FAQs.
+Adding a FAQ is easy and relies on custom post types to organize and format your FAQs.
 To add an FAQ, do the following:

 1. Go to Genesis Simple FAQ > All FAQs.
 2. Enter a question in the Title box (required).